justnickbryan/UoL-data-mining-perceptron/README.txt

 * Amend printed output of the __str__ method to show L2 regularisation coefficient.

-* Add L2 regularisation Perceptron instances to the main() method.

 * Remove multiclass attribute from Perceptron class.